Sustainability in your course

 Future Accountants need to be able to make business decisions with the planet and people in mind as well as profit.

-As part of their Social and Environmental Accounting module, Students reviewed a variety of company sustainability reports (including our own annual sustainability report from the university).
+As part of their Social and Environmental Accounting module, Students reviewed a variety of company sustainability reports (including our own annual sustainability report).
 Their task was to look critically at how well businesses are performing against the triple bottom line of environment, society and economy and how we assess the true costs of doing business.

 Festival Experiences for the Global Goals